"Students desire authentic relationships in which they are trusted, given

 - Put experiences into perspective to better inform goals and decisions

-- Take a directive role in selecting courses and a program of study in line with academic and
+- Take a directive role in selecting courses and a program of study in line with academic and career goals

 - Become aware of and take advantage of school and community resources available to them